micahcantor/blog/content/blog/thoughts-typed-racket.md

 where `a` is a generic type parameter.

-Although it can be convenient, this pattern sometimes lead to type-unsafe code, since we are 'doubling up' on the usage of the `False` type as both an empty value and a boolean.
+Although it can be convenient, this pattern sometimes lead to type-unsafe code, since we're 'doubling up' on the usage of the `False` type as both an empty value and a boolean.
 For example, say you have a hash table that associates strings to booleans, like so:

 ```rkt
 (define names : (HashTable String Boolean) (make-hash))
 (hash-set! names "John" #f)
 ```
-In Racket, you can look up a value in this table with `hash-ref`, and then specify `#f` as an empty value to return if the key is not in the table, such as in the following:
+In Racket, you can look up a value in this table with `hash-ref`, and then specify `#f` as an empty value to return if the key isn't in the table, such as in the following:

 ```rkt
 (hash-ref names "John" #f)
 (hash-ref names "Jane" #f)
 ```

-The problem with this approach is that we actually can't tell the difference between whether `hash-ref` succeeded (as it would for `"John"`), and the value associated with the key is `#f`, or if the key was not in the table, and thus returned `#f`, as it would for `"Jane"`.
-This example might seem silly, but it is actually a bug that I ran into while writing the interpreter when I was careless about handling a hash table with boolean values.
+The problem with this approach is that we actually can't tell the difference between whether `hash-ref` succeeded (as it would for `"John"`), and the value associated with the key is `#f`, or if the key wasn't in the table, and thus returned `#f`, as it would for `"Jane"`.
+This example might seem silly, but it's actually a bug that I ran into while writing the interpreter when I was careless about handling a hash table with boolean values.

 A solution to this and similar issues would be to define the optional type differently that doesn't conflict with booleans.
-Indeed, in the TR guide, they show how to define a `Opt` type similar to the `Maybe` type in Haskell:
+Indeed, in the TR guide, they show how to define an `Opt` type similar to the `Maybe` type in Haskell:

 ```rkt
 (struct None ())